FrameworkComputer/inputmodule-rs/README.md

-# Framework Laptop 16 Input Module Firmware
+# Framework Laptop 16 - Input Module Firmware/Software

 This repository contains both the firmware for the Framework Laptop 16 input modules, as well as the tool to control them.